DataDog/documentation/content/en/integrations/guide/azure-cloud-adoption-framework.md

 With dashboard template variables, Datadog dashboards provide visibility into wide summaries of data and specific subsets of data by tag.
 For example, if you add a template variable for the `workload` tag to a dashboard, you can use that dashboard as a summary of the performance of many workloads, and filter the entire dashboard into the performance of a specific workload.

-This way, a single dashboard becomes useful for all your dashboards without requiring you to manage separate dashboards for each workload.
+This way, a single dashboard becomes useful for all your workloads without requiring you to manage separate dashboards for each workload.

 ### Communication channels for incident response

 Many organizations choose to set up dedicated communication channels that reflect the ownership hierarchy of their services or workloads.
 Datadog recommends pairing the naming convention of these communication channels with your tagging strategy.

-For example, if you have standardized on using an `owner` tag, configure the investigative email groups or communication channels whose names are defined by that `owner` tag value.
+For example, if you have standardized using an `owner` tag, configure the investigative email groups or communication channels whose names are defined by that `owner` tag value.
 Configuring [dynamic handles][10] enables your teams to ensure that the right alert goes to the appropriate responder.

 ## Migrating